India at the 1920 Summer Olympics: Background

+India competed in the 1920 Summer Olympics held in Antwerp, Belgium.
+It was the country's second participation in the Summer Olympics after a single athlete (Norman Pritchard) competed in the 1900 Summer Olympics.

-In his opening remarks during a 1919 sports meet at the Deccan Gymkhana, Poona, the Gymkhana President Sir Dorabji Tata expressed a desire for India to take part in the forthcoming 1920 Olympics.
-He requested Governor of Bombay Lloyd George, who presided over and distributed prizes at this sports meet, to secure representation for India at the Olympics through the British Olympic Committee.
+During a sports meet at the Deccan Gymkhana in Pune in 1919, the Gymkhana president Dorabji Tata expressed a desire for India to take part in the 1920 Summer Olympics.
+He requested Lloyd George, the Governor of Bombay, who presided the meet, to secure representation for India at the Olympics through the British Olympic Committee.
 As a result, in February 1920, the International Olympic Committee granted India affiliation to participate in the Olympic Games.
-Thereafter, a committee comprising Dorab Tata, A S Bhagwat, Dr. A H A Fyzee, Prof Modak, S Bhoot, and three other Deccan Gymkhana members met in March 1920 to discuss India's Olympic participation, and they decided to hold a trial meet in Poona in April 1920.

-At this trial meet, the committee selected the following team to represent India at the Olympics: P.C.
-Bannerjee (Bengal) for sprints; P. D. Chaugule (Belgaum, Mysore) for the 10,000 m and marathon; Sadashiv Datar (Satara, Maharashtra) for the 10,000 m and marathon; H. D. Kaikadi (Hubali) for the 5,000m and 10,000m; Dinkarrao Shinde (Kolhapur) for bantamweight wrestling; and K. Nawale (Bombay) for lightweight wrestling.
-Sohrab H. Bhoot was manager and Dr. A H A Fyzee was medical officer and adviser for the team.
+Thereafter, a committee consisting of Dorab Tata, Hassan Ali Fyzee, Sohrab bhoot, and other Deccan Gymkhana members met in March 1920 to discuss India's Olympic participation, and decided to hold a trial meet in Pune in April 1920.
+At the trial meet, the committee selected Purma Bannerjee, P. D. Chaugule, Sadashiv Datar, and H. D. Kaikadi for athletics, Dinkarrao Shinde and Kumar Navale for wrestling.
+Bhoot was the manager and Fyzee was the medical officer and adviser for the team.
+Dorabji Tata donated ₹8000, while the Indian government gave ₹6000, with private donations amounting to ₹7000.

-Funding for the Olympic team came from Dorabji Tata (Rs.6,000 + Rs.2,000); the Government of India (Rs.
-6,000); and donations from sportsminded residents of Bombay (Rs.7,000).

-The team left Bombay on June 5 aboard the SS Mantua; it trained in London for six weeks at Stamford Bridge stadium, under English coach H. Parry; and proceeded to Antwerp.
-Chaugule in the marathon and Dinkarrao Shinde in wrestling put up a fairly good performance at the Games.
-H. D. Kaikadi appears not to have competed.
+The team left Bombay on 5 June aboard the SS Mantua, and trained in Stamford Bridge in London for six weeks under English coach H. Parry before proceeding to Antwerp.
 After the Games, Bhoot submitted a report mentioning that India could have future Olympic success in hockey and wrestling and made recommendations concerning technical, organisational, and training issues for future Olympic teams.
-Further, the committee sending the team met again, and on the advice of Dorabji Tata, invited Dr. Noehren (Physical Director of YMCA India) to be secretary, along with A. S. Bhagwat, of the provisional Indian Olympic Committee; Dorabji Tata would serve as its president.
-This provisional committee sent an Indian team to the 1924 Olympics, and became the Indian Olympic Association in 1927.
+The committee that sent the team met again, and on the advice of Dorabji Tata, and formed the provisional Indian Olympic Committee with Tata as its president and A. G. Noehren as secretary.
+This provisional committee sent an Indian team to the 1924 Summer Olympics, and became the Indian Olympic Association in 1927.